Lajamanu Kurra Karna Yani

 “Go to Darwin and do all the schools.
 Kids give Lajamanu credit.”

-“Those kids are looking forwards, and they will dance, dance, dance.”
+“Those kids are looking forward, and they will dance, dance, dance.”

 Now after four weeks in Darwin, the third Lajamanu show is born.
 The young performers are joined by the Yawulyu (Traditional dancing women) this time telling a story of going back, back to Lajamanu.
 This performance includes a painting exhibition of Lajamanu Artworks, and observation of traditional women painting up before the performance.